Nov 9, 2024

 Oyster Bar

 I know, it was supposed to be cat week, and then that turned into cat fortnight.
 But I became preoccupied with events and commissions, so I took this little intermission to post the newest painting I recently sent to Roux & Cyr International Fine Art Gallery in Portland, Maine.
 This Boston oyster bar is frequented by tourists and locals alike.
 There is no meal more refreshing in the summer than oysters and white wine or beer.
 Oil on 11" x 14" stretched linen.
+SOLD.

 Aug 5, 2024